Managing Someone With Anxiety at Work; Anxiety in The Work-Place

 There is very little which is gained through expecting your employees to simply puff out their chests and continue to work effectively.
 This could also be recognised as pressure, and pressure could also be deemed as stress, which is likely adding fire to fire.
 Rather, it is far more effective to welcomingly open your arms for support and express your compassion.
 This relieves the employees of added stress through pressure and gives them much needed time to rest emotionally.

-There may be those who continue to work even with an Anxiety Disorder and without the correct knowledge of their condition, it is likely that employers will react with displease rather than empathy.
+There may be those who continue to work even with an Anxiety Disorder and without the correct knowledge of their condition through effective Mental Health Training, it is likely that employers will react with displease rather than empathy.
 Imagine how employees will react to an employer who openly tries to understand their condition and the level of trust within a working relationship this will form.
 When all is said and done, and such individuals reach recovery, the employers who acted receptively and tried to understand, will be looking at their next best employee.

 Offer Guidance in Finding Professional Help

 This again will serve as an act which forms trust between you and your staff.
 Perhaps they are now in need of professional help and as a leader, it would benefit your company, yourself and your staff to express rational understanding of their current adversity and support them in finding help.
 No matter how business orientated your company may be, this must be done because it is quite simply the right thing to do.